What is the 'Network accelerator engine' component in Keenetic routers?

 SWNAT — software accelerator.
 It is present on all models.
 Speeds up any connection (IPoE, PPPoE, PPTP, L2TP), but can load the router's CPU.

 The two accelerators do not work simultaneously but alternately (for example, if HWNAT is on and works for IPoE, SWNAT is inactive and does not accelerate IPoE; if HWNAT is off, SWNAT is on).
 The software accelerator only works where HWNAT is missing or disabled.

 If there are both accelerators on the device, selecting which one is currently running is done automatically if the 'ppe software' and 'ppe hardware' commands are present in the configuration file.
 The command 'no ppe' turns both accelerators off.

 NOTE: Important!
 We do not recommend turning off the network accelerator.
 It is designed to increase the routing speed of the device.

-The hardware network accelerator can be switched off if the precise measurement of category and application traffic is required for the Traffic classification and IntelliQoS.
+The hardware network accelerator can be switched off if the precise accounting of category and application traffic is required for the Traffic classification and IntelliQoS.

 Connect to the web interface and ensure that the system component 'Network accelerator engine' is installed.
 You can do this on the 'General system settings' page under 'Updates and component options' by clicking on 'Component options'.